individual-brain-charting/public_protocols/raiders/protocol/README.md

 Author: Ana Luisa Pinho
 email: ana.pinho@inria.fr

-Compatibility: Expyriment 0.9.0 or newer / Python 2.7
+Compatibility: Expyriment 0.9.0 / Python 2.7
 Preset resolution of the screen: 1024x768

 To launch the protocol, please run the script `movie_protocol.py` and choose an argument for the session.
 Make sure the directory with the video files exists.
 Example (under ipython) to lauch session #1: